MohamedMesto/Love-CrossWords/README.md

 ## Code Validation

-Love Your Body has been validated via W3C HTML Validator and the W3C CSS Validator.
+Love Cross Words has been validated via W3C HTML Validator and the W3C CSS Validator.
 There were 6 minor errors that came up for all of the pages.
 This was immediately corrected and documented down below in [Bugs Fixed](<#bugs-fixed>).

 ![W3C HTML Validator](assets/images/readme_images/html-validator.png)